-- Chair—This is massage of the upper body.
-It is done through your clothes while you are seated upright in a portable chair.
+- Chair—Massages the upper body while you are seated upright in a chair

-- Sport therapy—Sports massage focuses on warming up an athlete to prevent athletic injury, keep the body flexible, or help rehabilitate injured muscles.
+- Sport massage—Warms up an athlete to lower the risk of injury, keep the body flexible, or help heal muscles

 What Studies Have Found

 Research has found that massage helps pre-term babies.
 In studies, those who got massage gained more weight in 6 weeks.
 They were also more social and easy to soothe.
 Other studies have shown that massage can help help babies sleep.
 It can also lower the risk of breathing problems during sleep in babies born with low birth weight.
 Children and teens with chronic pain can also benefit from massage.

 Massage isn't always the answer.
 It may not be right for people with bleeding problems or those taking blood thinner.
 It should not be used on people with clots, broken bones, wounds, skin infections, or weak bones.
 People who have these problems should talk to their doctors before having massage.
 It is safe for most people, but it may cause pain even when done the right way.